A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Numerical Comparison

-Our proposed one-stop GP directly maximizes the GP log-likelihood over the training profiles at the target depth for each of the nine training-testing scenarios, not involving the complexities of domain partitioning or mean structure estimation described above.
-We use a Mat\'ern covariance kernel while optimizing the collection of parameters of $\mu$, $\tau^2$, and $\bftheta=(\sigma^2,r_1,r_2,\dots,r_7,\nu)$, where $r_1,r_2,\dots,r_7$ correspond to $(l,L_s,L_c,p,y,d_s,d_c)$ as introduced in Section \ref{SubSec_SSGP}.
-We refer to this model as GP-7D.
-When only profiles in Februaries were used for training, we considered a slightly modified GP that omitted $d_s$ and $d_c$, referred to as GP-5D.
+Our proposed one-stop GP directly maximizes the GP log-likelihood under the Vecchia approximation over the training profiles for each of the nine training-testing scenarios, amounting to a unified modeling procedure.
+As introduced in Section~\ref{SubSec_SSGP}, our model parameters include $\bfeta$, $\tau^2$, and $\bftheta=(\sigma^2,r_1,r_2,\dots,r_7,\nu)$, where $r_1,r_2,\dots,r_7$ correspond to $(l,L_s,L_c,p,y,d_s,d_c)$, and $\nu$ is fixed at $0.5$.
+We refer to this model as Vecchia-based GP with 7-dimensional inputs (VGP-7D).
+When only profiles in Februaries are used for training, we modify the inputs to five dimensional vectors that omit $d_s$ and $d_c$, which is referred to as VGP-5D.
 The GPs trained with only the profiles in Februaries are used for comparison with the MWGP-S from \citet{KuuselaStein18} while those trained with all three months' profiles are compared against MWGP-ST as well as the KFD method.

 The criteria we use to compare the posterior inference made by different methods are: the root-mean-square error (RMSE), the third quartile of the absolute error (Q3AE), the median absolute error (MdAE), the mean absolute error (MAE), the continuous ranked probability score (CRPS), and the coefficient of determination ($R^2$).
 RMSE is the most commonly used performance metric while Q3AE, MdAE, and MAE were used in \citet{KuuselaStein18} and \citet{yargersh22} and hence are also included here.
 CRPS is defined as